oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: 863-1649-1-ND
 [Datasheet](http://www.skyworksinc.com/uploads/documents/SKY13405_490LF_201609I.pdf)
-Reasons: Comes from SkyWorks which has been a reliable manufacturer for RF parts for thsi project (such as the PA).
-Small footprint, it has a low insertion loss and is within the desired frequency range.
+Reasons: Comes from SkyWorks which has been a reliable manufacturer for RF parts for this project (such as the PA).
+Small footprint, it has a low insertion loss and works within the desired frequency range.
 Rad-Hard Analogue: N/A

 #### U4 SkyWorks AAT3215: